K&J Magnetics mascot, Joe Magneato

 In reality, it's the sorting equipment that may cause problems.
 Steel rollers, walls, etc. can pose a problem if the magnetic field extends outside your package with too much strength.
 This is true whether you are shipping via air or ground.

 Make sure the magnets have ample space around the magnet to that there isn't much attraction force outside the box.
 A magnet's attractive strength drops very quickly with distance, so this usually isn't too hard.
 View the Force vs. Distance curves under the "Technical" tab on any of our product pages for more details.
-For example, a DX0X0 1" diameter x 1" tall cylinder has a Force to a steel plate vs. Distance curve like this.
+For example, a DX0X0 1" diameter x 1" tall cylinder has a Force to a steel plate vs. the DX0X0 distance curve.

 We don't recommend shipping neodymium magnets in a plain envelope.
 Even small ones can reach through the thin paper walls.
 If it sticks to your refrigerator door, it's probably not a good idea to mail it.